UPDATED: Sep 28, 2020

 EStar is a system developed by esurance to be a sort of customer service repair shop.
 You can find the locations of them in many places throughout the U.S. They are growing quite rapidly and easily findable as well.

 Esurance is all about making your life easier, which is where the idea came from.
-You can process a claim and find a repair shop within miles, all through your cell phone.
+You can process Frisco, Texas car insurance claims and find a repair shop within miles, all through your cell phone.

 Car insurance can get tough; this is Esurance’s tactic to help you out.